Tuvalu Islands Football Association: History

-On 28 August 1979 the Tuvalu national football team, captained by Karl Tili, played the first official soccer game against Tahiti in the Pacific Games at Suva, Fiji.
+On 28 August 1979, the Tuvalu national football team, captained by Karl Tili, played the first official soccer game against Tahiti in the Pacific Games at Suva, Fiji.
 Tuvalu loses 18–0.
 Later in the tournament on 31 August Tuvalu wins for the first time against Tonga with the final score of 5–3.

-On 1 May 2003 Tuvalu plays a friendly game against Fiji with a 9–0 loss.
+On 1 May 2003, Tuvalu played a friendly game against Fiji with a 9–0 loss.

 Tuvalu also participated in four games at the 2003 South Pacific Games again held in Fiji, with Tim Jerks as the coach.
 After defeating Kiribati 3–2 in their opening game, Tuvalu again played Fiji, in this game Fiji won 4–0.
 In the game against Vanuatu, Tuvalu was defeated 1–0.
 In the final game of the tournament against Solomon Islands, Tuvalu was defeated 4–0.
 Tuvalu finished fourth out of five in Pool A.